clocktower-protocol/clocktower-docs/docs/concepts/01-theprotocol/02-protocol_concepts/03_three_users.md

 ## What is a User?

-While we have called these entities users up to now its important to understand that they could be humans or bots.
+While we have called these entities "users" up to now its important to understand that they could be humans or bots.
 Due to the nature of Ethereum accounts theres also nothing stopping a user from being multiple roles at the same time although in our protocol we seek to avoid this.

-## First Generation (One User)
+## One User

 In many contracts there is a single user who interacts with the contract and the contract alone.
 Some examples of these types of protocols: